JaneliaSciComp/JRCLUST/docs/source/parameters/index.rst

 One of the following:

 - ``gpca``: :ref:`"Global" PCA <gpca>`.
-   :ref:`nPcPerChan` sets the number of components per channel (default: 1).
+   :ref:`nPCsPerSite` sets the number of components per channel (default: 1).
    .. warning:: This feature is currently disabled due to an issue in formulation.
 - ``pca``: Projection of spike waveforms onto :ref:`principal components <pca>`.
 - ``cov``: Covariance feature.